brownandrewk/automated-job-search-monitor/README.md

 ### Authors Note:
 I hope this is helpful for you finding your next career!
 The more broadly a person expands their job search, the more time is needed to manually scrub each company site of valuable leads.
 This program is an effort to simply to trim that time.
 ### Disclaimer:
-I've heavily leveraged AI tools in the production of this product.
+I've heavily leveraged AI tools in the production of this tool.

 ## Features